jeffplourde/wfdb/README.md

 NOTE: Only raw data signals are currently read (no annotations or other data) with severe limitations on supporting all the various options of the WFDB format.

-I've tested with databases available from [Physiobank](http://physionet.org/physiobank/).
+I've tested with databases available from [Physiobank](http://physionet.org/physiobank/) using the powerful [Physiobank ATM](http://physionet.org/cgi-bin/atm/ATM) tool.
+Specifically...
-Specifically
 * mghdb
 * drivedb
 * apnea-ecg